fbpx

 • Reading special sections of the Torah

-• Eating special dishes, such as fried foods that recognize the importance of oil in the Jewish tradition
+• Eating special dishes, such as fried foods, that recognize the importance of oil in Jewish culture

 • Giving money to children as a way to encourage good behavior and works of charity